jszczerbinsky/FastGraph/README.md

     myFirstGraph.yPointersSpace = 10;
     ```

-2. Add data to your chart
+2. Add data to your graph

     Create new `GraphNode` instance
     ```C#